Mike Yastrzemski Player Props: Giants vs. Mets

 Mike Yastrzemski At The Plate

-- Yastrzemski is hitting .239 with four doubles, four home runs and three walks.
+- Yastrzemski is batting .268 with four doubles, four home runs and three walks.

-- Yastrzemski has picked up a hit in 70.6% of his 17 games this year, with more than one hit in 23.5% of them.
+- He ranks 83rd in batting average, 138th in on base percentage, and 48th in slugging among the qualified hitters in MLB.

-- He has homered in four games this season (23.5%), homering in 5.7% of his plate appearances.
+- In 72.2% of his games this year (13 of 18), Yastrzemski has picked up at least one hit, and in five of those games (27.8%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.